mbjallow6/mbjallow/src/content/posts/Clinical-Quality-Analytics.md

  uses advanced analytics to identify patients at elevated risk for healthcare-associated infections such as central line-associated bloodstream infections, catheter-associated urinary tract infections, and surgical site infections.
 Predictive models can guide infection prevention protocols and resource allocation to high-risk patients.

+ ### Readmission Risk Assessment

+ employs sophisticated algorithms to predict which patients are most likely to return to the hospital within 30 days of discharge.
+These models consider clinical factors, social determinants of health, medication adherence patterns, and care coordination elements to identify high-risk patients who may benefit from enhanced discharge planning and post-acute care support.